 Side Effects of Chemotherapy - Topic Overview

-with testicular cancer are younger than 35.
+Most men diagnosed with testicular cancer are younger than 35.
 So men who are going to have chemo may decide to bank their sperm ahead of time if they want to father children in the future.
 Talk to your doctor about any fertility concerns you may have.

-For a short time after chemo, some men may have problems getting erections, and some may have less desire for sex.
+For a short time after chemo, some men may have problems getting erections.
+And some may have less desire for sex.

-to talk to your doctor about birth control before your treatment begins.
+Some chemotherapy drugs can cause birth defects, so it is important to talk to your doctor about birth control before your treatment begins.